Stanswers/jskel/doc/README.virtualbox.md

 # VirtualBox 5.1

-Tips for installing VirtualBox 5.1 with SecureBoot on Fedora
+Tips for installing VirtualBox 5.1 with Secure Boot on Fedora

 ## Install VirtaulBox 5.1